 In most cases, customers are invoiced and payment is received in advance of revenue being recognised in the income statement.
 Amounts recoverable on contracts and deferred income is the difference between amounts invoiced to customers and revenue recognised under the policy described above.
-If the amount of revenue recognised exceeds the amounts invoiced the excess amount is included within amounts recoverable on contracts.
+For professional services and technology enabled outsourced services the Company will raise an invoice to the customer only if the performance obligation based on the agreement would be met.
+Consequently, if the amount of revenue recognised exceeds the amounts invoiced the excess amount is included within amounts recoverable on contracts.
+In comparison if customers are invoiced and payment is received in advance of revenue being recognised in the income statement then deferred income is recognised.